gfx/universal-zopfli-js/README.md

 ## See Also

-* https://github.com/imaya/zopfli.js - The pioneer to build zopfli with emscripten
+* https://github.com/imaya/zopfli.js - The pioneer to build Zopfli with emscripten.
+* https://github.com/pierreinglebert/node-zopfli - A Zopfli binding to JavaScript as NodeJS C/C++ extensions.
+Faster but not universal.

 ## Copyright